dagda1/blog/source/_posts/2014-01-11-custome-link-to.markdown

 <!--http://jsbin.com/OnuCaCep/36/edit-->
 Following on from my last <a href="http://www.thesoftwaresimpleton.com/blog/2014/01/08/custom-if/">post</a> about how to create a custom **if** helper, I now want to show how to create a custom **link-to** helper.

 Ember's routing is arguably the best feature of ember.
 Recently while using amazon's S3 file storage interface where the tree like structure of buckets or folders is all done client side, I was frustrated to find that the url does not change as you navigate from bucket to bucket so you cannot link to a specific bucket or if you refresh the page, you are back at the root bucket.
-With ember, you have the ability to make every location on your site linkable thanks to ember's execellent <a href="http://emberjs.com/guides/routing/">routing</a> and links can easily be created from resources using ember's <a href="http://emberjs.com/guides/templates/links/" target="_blank">&#123;&#123;link-to&#125;&#125;</a> helper.
+With ember, you have the ability to make every location on your site linkable thanks to ember's execellent <a href="http://emberjs.com/guides/routing/">routing</a> and the <a href="http://emberjs.com/guides/templates/links/" target="_blank">&#123;&#123;link-to&#125;&#125;</a> helper is a nice convenience for creating links from resource.

 ###The Problem
 While iterating over a list of similar model types, you can simply use the **link-to** helper to create links to each item in the list but what if I have two or more different types as is illustrated in the gist below which contains a route which returns a combination of **user** and **contact** model types.